Medical Insurance for Returning Canadians

 Coming back home from an adventure is always wonderful as you feel completely refreshed and ready to get back to your usual routine.

 However, don’t let this feeling of excitement allow you to forget about your personal safety as your Provincial Health Insurance may have been put on hold while you were away.
-It is especially the case with residents returning to SK, YT, QC, ON or BC, where there is a 2-3 months waiting period before your government health coverage is reactivated.
+It is especially the case with residents returning to SK, YT, NU, QC or BC, where a 2-3 months waiting period may apply before your government health coverage is reactivated.

 Hence, getting a suitable insurance plan for citizens and residents returning to Canada will take care of any emergency medical treatment before your provincial coverage is reactivated.